mpdev10/mpdev10/README.md

 ### [Bento](https://bentoapp.cloud)

-Currently, In my free time this is a project I am focused on.

-Main features of the app:
+Bento was a personal side project I previously worked on, focused on building a full-stack nutrition and meal-planning application.
+While it is no longer under active development, it served as a practical exploration of scalable backend architecture and cross-platform mobile development.

+Key features included:

 - Macronutrients and kcal tracking
 - Meal composing and scheduling
 - Recipe storage and generation

-Backend consists of a few microservices I've developed using **Kotlin** along with **Ktor**.
-For data storage, I used **PostgreSQL** databases.
-Everything is wrapped up in a **Kubernetes** cluster (deployed to the cloud) which exposes a **GraphQL** endpoint.
-Additionally, for monitoring, I use the **Grafana-Prometheus-Loki** stack.

-For the frontend, I use **Flutter**, mostly because of the flexibility it provides, but also simply because I enjoy using it.

-The app is currently available on Android and you can either get it [here](https://www.bentoapp.cloud) or by scanning the QR code below.
+The backend was built as a set of **Kotlin**/**Ktor** microservices backed by **PostgreSQL**, deployed on **Kubernetes** and exposed via a **GraphQL** API, with observability handled through **Grafana–Prometheus–Loki**.
+The frontend was developed using **Flutter**.

 ![Bento banner](assets/bento-banner.png)